-Since adding the Raspberry Pi High Quality Camera to our microscope we have been using OBS Studio to capture video from the microscope along with our Canon DSL via a Elgato Cam Link 4K for desktop recording.
+Since adding the Raspberry Pi High-Quality Camera to our microscope we have been using OBS Studio to capture video from the microscope along with our Canon DSL via an Elgato Cam Link 4K for desktop recording.

 When using the microscope, we have been using an Elgato Streamdeck to switch between the different video sources in OBS.